byterubpay/byterub-site/_posts/2017-12-23-logs-for-the-Community-meeting-held-on-2017-12-23.md

 **\<sgp>** Anything else you would like to add?
 **\<ErCiccione>** we got many translations for the meetup kit and i'm happy to say we have almost completely filled the page containing the translations of the gui :)
 **\<ErCiccione>** just contacts:
-**\<ErCiccione>** any update can be found on our taiga project: https://taiga.getmonero.org/project/erciccione-monero-localization/ and #monero-translations is our support channel
+**\<ErCiccione>** any update can be found on our taiga project: https://taiga.getbyterub.org/project/erciccione-byterub-localization/ and #byterub-translations is our support channel
 **\<ErCiccione>** if anybody have any question, i'm happy to answer
 **\<ErCiccione>** that's it from me
 **\<sgp>** Suppose I wanted to add language 'x'.
 How much time would it typically take one person to translate the website, and how much time for the GUI?